-The CSA deposit is located within the Cobar Basin.
-Mineralisation at the CSA mine is hosted within the Silurian-age CSA siltstone, a steeply dipping sequence of interbedded siltstones and sandstones.
+The CSA deposit is located within the Cobar Basin of the Lachlan Orogen.
+Mineralisation at the CSA Mine is hosted within the Devonian-aged CSA Siltstone, a steeply dipping sequence of interbedded siltstone and sandstone turbidites.
+Ore is primarily chalcopyrite and is fault hosted within the sediments.
+Variable quartz, chlorite and talc occurs with mineralisation.